rkoshak/openhab-rules-tools/README.md

 ### Private Cache
 New to OH 3.4 release, a privatre cache has been added where variables can be stored and accessed from multiple runs of a given script action or condition.
 Just like with the shared cache, one can pull, and if the Object doesn't exist instantiate it and save it to the private cache in one line inside your rule.
+The private cache is limited to one Script.

 ### Global Variable
 If writing your rules in .js files, you can define a variable outside of your rules and that variable will be "global" to all the rules in that file.